Integrate with LangChain¶

 You are a CTI analyst reviewing intelligence from past investigations.

-Use the following pieces of context to answer the question.
+Use the following context to answer the question.

 If you don't know the answer, say so — do not fabricate information.